Head injury in children

-After-effects of a child’s head injury
+After-effects of your child’s head injury

 It is very common for children to become extremely agitated as they recover consciousness and wake up after a head injury.
 This agitation can be increased if they have been sedated and on a ventilator as the medicines used start to wear off.

-It is common for children who have suffered even a relatively minor head injury to develop ‘post concussion syndrome’, where they experience difficulties with concentration, memory and abstract thinking.
+It is common for children who have suffered even a relatively minor head injury to develop ‘post-concussion syndrome’, where they experience difficulties with concentration, memory and abstract thinking.
 They may feel lethargic, experience dizziness or their behaviour and sleep patterns may change.
 These problems can be difficult to deal with because they are often not immediately obvious and are hard to treat.

-The child may also receive help from occupational therapists, who can offer advice about daily activities such as dressing.
+Your child may also receive help from occupational therapists, who can offer advice about daily activities such as dressing.
 They may also be able to recommend, and possibly provide, specialist equipment like seating.
 The physiotherapist and occupational therapist may continue to work alongside you and your child after you have left hospital or they may refer you to local services to continue this work.

 The social worker is a member of the multidisciplinary team.
 Their role is to provide practical and emotional support for parents and carers during the inpatient stay.
 They recognise that this is a stressful time for the entire family and can give support to siblings and other family members, arranging more specialist input if necessary.

 A child who has suffered a head injury needs routine and we try as far as possible to keep to a daily timetable including regular rest periods.
 Sometimes, however, the level of care required by a critically ill child means that it is impossible to maintain a routine.

-Visits from friends and family, even if they are short, help to make the child feel more 'normal'.
+Visits from friends and family, even if they are short, help to make your child feel more “normal”.
 Brothers and sisters of an injured child can feel frightened and excluded and it is important to include them whenever possible.
 They need to be able to express their feelings and you should try to give them time alone with at least one parent to reassure them that they are still important.

-After a child leaves GOSH
+After your child leaves GOSH

-- Anticonvulsant - Medicine used to control fits or seizures.
+- Anticonvulsant – medicine used to control fits or seizures

-- Cerebrospinal fluid (CSF) Fluid made naturally by the brain that circulates around the brain and the spinal cord.
+- Cerebrospinal fluid (CSF) – fluid made naturally by the brain that circulates around the brain and the spinal cord

-- Craniotomy - Operation to open the skull in order to reach the brain.
+- Craniotomy – operation to open the skull in order to reach the brain

-- Extra-ventricular drainage (EVD) - System used to measure the production of cerebrospinal fluid or relieve pressure within the brain by draining off fluid.
+- Extra-ventricular drainage (EVD) – system used to measure the production of cerebrospinal fluid or relieve pressure within the brain by draining off fluid

-- Hemiplegia - Weakness of the face, arm and leg on one side of the body.
+- Hemiplegia – weakness of the face, arm and leg on one side of the body

-- Hydrocephalus - An excess of cerebrospinal fluid inside the skull because of a blockage that stops it from flowing normally.
+- Hydrocephalus – an excess of cerebrospinal fluid inside the skull because of a blockage that stops it from flowing normally

-- Intracranial pressure (ICP) - Pressure within the skull.
+- Intracranial pressure (ICP) – pressure within the skull

-- Ventricle - Small cavity within the brain that is filled with cerebrospinal fluid.
+- Ventricle - small cavity within the brain that is filled with cerebrospinal fluid